 Filing for Divorce in Essex County, New Jersey

+Filing for divorce in Essex County, NJ can be done at 212 Washington Street in Newark, NJ or via JEDS now (the new electronice filing system).
 As a Divorce Lawyer in New Jersey that represents clients in Essex County, NJ, I am providing this information in order to help individuals with important local information about filing for divorce, divorce issues, court information and things to consider related to divorces in Essex County.

 1. Jurisdiction- Where should you file my divorce?